Sayid03/air-polution-ml/README.md

 The work consists of:

-A detailed Jupyter Notebook (solution.ipynb) with full analysis
+- A detailed Jupyter Notebook (solution.ipynb) with full analysis

-A Streamlit app (app.py) demonstrating dataset exploration, preprocessing, model selection, and predictions
+- A Streamlit app (app.py) demonstrating dataset exploration, preprocessing, model selection, and predictions

-A cleaned and structured project directory
+- A cleaned and structured project director

-Complete reproducibility using requirements.txt
+- Complete reproducibility using requirements.txt

 The goal of the project is to build a reliable prediction model for pollutant concentrations based on sensor data, and to support it with clear analysis and visual exploration.